cnm13ryan/My_Research_Notes/MyResearchNotes_system_design.md

 ## Implementation approach

 ### Technology Stack
-- **Jekyll**: A static site generator that will compile our markdown posts and templates into a static website
+- **Hugo**: A static site generator that will compile our markdown posts and templates into a static website
-- **GitHub Pages**: For hosting the blog, which has built-in Jekyll support
+- **GitHub Pages**: For hosting the blog, which has built-in Hugo support
-- **Liquid**: Jekyll's templating language for creating dynamic content
+- **Hugo templates**: Hugo's templating language for creating dynamic content
 - **SCSS**: For advanced styling capabilities with variables and nesting
 - **JavaScript**: For interactive elements like category filtering

 ### Frameworks and Libraries
 - **Google Fonts (Inter)**: For typography as specified in the style guide
-- **Jekyll Plugins**:
+- **Hugo Plugins**:
   - jekyll-feed: For generating RSS feed
   - jekyll-seo-tag: For better SEO optimization
   - jekyll-paginate: For pagination functionality

 ### Implementation Strategy
-1. **Setup Jekyll Structure**: Implement the basic Jekyll folder structure with _layouts, _includes, assets, etc.
+1. **Setup Hugo Structure**: Implement the basic Hugo folder structure with _layouts, _includes, assets, etc.
 2. **Create Base Templates**: Develop the default, home, and post layouts
 3. **Style Implementation**: Create the SCSS files following the provided style guide
 4. **Interactive Features**: Implement the category filtering using JavaScript